-Gather with fellow "pain and itch" neuroscientists for an opportunity to unwind and exchange ideas with peers.
+Gather with fellow "pain, touch, and itch" neuroscientists for an opportunity to unwind and exchange ideas with peers.
 Everyone is invited to this purely social gathering, where established leaders and early career investigators can reconnect with old friends and make new ones.
 This social event is a great opportunity to find potential collaborators in an informal and relaxed atmosphere.

 Co-Chair: Jill McGaughy

 Please join this social to socialize with people who know a thing or two about mind-altering substances.
 Your hosts will enjoy enabling SfN attendees to catch up with colleagues, meet others in the field, loosen up with a refreshing beverage after a hard day of science, and groove to a psychopharmacologically-inspired playlist.
 Intermingling between more senior scientists and trainees is strongly encouraged, and all are welcome.

 Co-Chair: Laura Blair

 Guests: Maria Carrillo, Karen Duff, David Morgan, Brian Kraemer, Bruce Lamb

 Current and future Alzheimer's disease or related dementia researchers, join this social for an inclusive, purely social gathering that will bring together experts, early career investigators, postdocs and students interested in Alzheimer's disease and related dementia research.
 Stop by and mingle.
 Reconnect with old friends and make new ones.
 All are welcome to join!